bipubipu/getHired/Journal.md

+# Day 38
+## What's your achivement today?
+Feeling very down today.
+Don't know why.
+No achivement.

+## What are you grateful of?
+My parents are healthy and alive.

+## What you wish you can do better?
+Have some motivations.

+# Day 37
+## What's your achivement today?
+Gave a class.
+Made mooncakes for the coming festival.

+## What are you grateful of?
+Had a deep conversation with dad.
+Still have the opportunity to know him more.

+## What you wish you can do better?
+Have more meaningful conversations with family.

 # Day 36
 ## What's your achivement today?
 Filed some paperwork.
 Did lots of admin work as a volunteer.
 Reviewed the concept of Promise and updated gitbook.